roseengineering/pyvna/README.md

      cal = vna.create()

 Next you need to calibrate the VNA.
 At the moment only SOLT calibration is supported.
-If you want to measure S11 you need to calibrate against a open, short, and load standard.
-This is done by passing the created calibration object to the cal\_open(), cal\_short(), and cal\_load() methods.
-For example:
+For example, to measure S11, first calibrate against a open, short, and load standard then run the return loss measurement.

+Calibration is done by
+passing the created calibration object to the cal\_open(), cal\_short(), and cal\_load() methods.

      gm = vna.cal_open(cal)
      gm = vna.cal_short(cal)